-- Attainment of sustainable finances, through membership growth and endorsement incomes.
+- attainment of sustainable finances, through membership growth and endorsement incomes.
 In addition to inclusion in the risk register, this is monitored through monthly management accounts and reports on progress to the Board at every meeting.
 Expenditure budgets continue to be closely controlled, and additional expenditure not committed until funding is secured.
-Until membership attains critical mass, the Institute must continue to secure external funding in the short term. - Economic factors driven by the ongoing repercussions of COVID-19 and its impact on sector support and funding as well as workforce availability.
+Until membership attains critical mass, the Institute must continue to secure external funding in the short term. - · economic factors driven by the current financial crisis; - recruitment difficulties currently experienced within the sector following the COVID pandemic

-The Trustees mitigate risk in a number of ways;
+The Trustees mitigate risk in several ways;

-- Bring in independent risk and assurance experts to enhance the Audit and Probity Committee and further develop and advise on our processes and procedures. - Regular review of organisational reserve levels taking into consideration new income sources and new organisational strands. - Increase in membership through an enhanced and relevant member value proposition which will help to reduce organisational reliance on funding income. - Look at new income streams to further reduce reliance on funding income. - Be the visible voice of the sport and physical activity sector.
+- Bring in independent risk and assurance experts to enhance the Audit and Probity Committee and further develop and advise on our processes and procedures - Regular review of organisational reserve levels taking into consideration new income sources and new organisational strands - Increase in membership through an enhanced and relevant member value proposition which will help to reduce organisational reliance on funding income - Look at new income streams to further reduce reliance on funding income - Be the visible voice of the sport and physical activity sector